LEFT: Learnable Fusion of Tri-view Tokens for Unsupervised Time Series Anomaly Detection: Introduction

-Motivated by the above challenges, we propose \textbf{Le}arnable \textbf{F}usion of \textbf{T}ri-view Tokens (\textbf{LEFT}) for unsupervised TSAD, which treats anomalies as violations of agreement among time dynamics, time-frequency structure, and multi-scale structure.
-LEFT builds three complementary views and makes their agreement measurable.
-It enforces a bidirectional time–frequency cycle, so the time prediction must agree with the input spectrum after analysis and the spectrum prediction must reconstruct the input signal after synthesis.
-This analysis-synthesis coupling goes beyond feature or score fusion, reduces view-specific shortcuts, and makes time–frequency disagreement a more reliable anomaly evidence.
-For multi-scale structure, LEFT uses a Nyquist-constrained learnable filterbank with residual coverage, so it learns dataset-specific band allocations while band-limiting each scale before downsampling to control aliasing and avoid heuristic scale choices.
-The three token streams interact through selected lightweight fusion rather than dense all-pairs fusion, so the model aligns shared information without washing out view-specific evidence.
-Training further includes a cross-path consistency constraint that aligns the time–frequency cycle with the multi-scale reconstruction, and inference combines multi-scale residuals with cycle-based discrepancy signals to form the final anomaly score.
+Motivated by these challenges, we propose \textbf{Le}arnable \textbf{F}usion of \textbf{T}ri-view Tokens (\textbf{LEFT}) for unsupervised TSAD, treating anomalies as violations of agreement among time dynamics, time-frequency structure, and multi-scale structure.
+LEFT builds three complementary views with measurable agreement.
+It enforces a bidirectional time–frequency cycle, so the time prediction must agree with the input spectrum after analysis and the spectrum prediction reconstructs the input signal after synthesis.
+This analysis-synthesis coupling goes beyond feature or score fusion, reduces view-specific shortcuts, and makes time–frequency disagreement more reliable anomaly evidence.
+For multi-scale structure, LEFT uses a Nyquist-constrained learnable filterbank with residual spectral coverage, learning dataset-specific bands without fixed partitions while band-limiting each scale before downsampling to control aliasing and avoid heuristic scale choices.
+The three token streams interact through selected lightweight fusion rather than dense all-pairs fusion, aligning shared information without washing out view-specific evidence.
+Training includes a cross-path consistency constraint that aligns the time–frequency cycle with the multi-scale reconstruction, and inference combines multi-scale residuals with cycle-based discrepancy signals to form the final anomaly score.
+We summarize our contributions as follows: \begin{itemize} \item We formalize a unified tri-view setting that combines time dynamics, time-frequency structure, and multi-scale structure, where anomalies are exposed as violations of cross-view and cross-resolution consistency. \item We propose a Nyquist-constrained learnable filterbank with residual spectral coverage for multi-scale structural tokenization.
+We introduce bidirectional time-frequency cycle consistency, enforcing analysis-synthesis agreement, and cross-path consistency, aligning the time-frequency pathway with multi-scale reconstruction.
+We design lightweight token interactions to promote alignment without over-mixing, preserving view-specific evidence for detection. \item Extensive experiments show consistent improvements over strong baselines, and demonstrate LEFT improves about 3\% in VUS-ROC and 6\% in VUS-PR, while reducing FLOPs by over 80\% and speeding up training by about $8\times$. \end{itemize}